-We were keen to find out more about the many Mexican dishes on offer whilst we were travelling around the Yucatan region.
-Some travellers travel to Mexico just for the food, some for the beaches but for us it is a mix of both plus the people and the culture.
+We were keen to learn more about the many Mexican dishes on offer while travelling around the Yucatan region.
+Some travellers travel to Mexico just for the food, some for the beaches, but for us, it is a mix of both the people and the culture.

 We hope you enjoy our Mexican Food in the Yucatan Peninsula and our facts about Mexican food and we would love to hear from you what your favourite dishes are?

 Have you tried the Mole chilli chocolate sauce from Oaxaca?
-Some of the best Mole chilli sauce was found in the local markets there.
+Some of the best Mole chilli sauce was found in the local markets.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-We share with you a list of 40 great Mexican Dishes you should try and 4 Mexican dishes that you may have thought were Mexican and are not.
+We share a list of 40 great Mexican Dishes you should try and 4 Mexican dishes that you may have thought were Mexican and are not.

 We researched Yucatan Cuisine Wikipedia to find out if there was a difference between types of Mexican food in each region of Mexico.